Steve Wittman

-Sylvester Joseph "Steve" Wittman (April 5, 1904 – April 27, 1995) was an American air-racer and aircraft engineer.
+Sylvester Joseph "Steve" Wittman (April 5, 1904 – April 27, 1995) was an American air-racer and amateur aircraft engineer.

 An illness in Wittman's infancy claimed most of his vision in one eye, which convinced him from an early age that his dream of flying was unattainable.
 However, he learned how to fly in 1924 in a Standard J-1 and built his first aircraft, the Harley-powered "Hardly Abelson" in late 1924.
 From 1925 to 1927, he had his own flying service, offering joyrides, and during this time also became a demonstration and test pilot for The Pheasant Aircraft Company and the Dayton Aircraft Company, flying the Pheasant H-10 in multiple events.
 He also began his air-racing career, flying his first race in 1926 at a Milwaukee event in his J-1.

 After competing in his first transcontinental air race from New York to Los Angeles in 1928, he attained a medical waiver on his eyesight and received his pilot's certificate soon after (signed by Orville Wright).
 He then went on to design, build and pilot his own aircraft, including "Chief Oshkosh" in 1931 and "Bonzo" in 1934.
 Wittman's first race in an aircraft he had designed was in "Bonzo", in the 1935 Thompson Trophy race, where he placed second.

 In 1937, piloting his second homebuilt, "Chief Oshkosh", Wittman placed second in the Greve Trophy Race.
 Wittman flew "Bonzo" in the Thompson Trophy race, and he led for the first 18 laps of the 20 lap race, at an average speed of over 275 mph (442.57 km/h).
 Suddenly his engine began to run rough, and Wittman was forced to throttle back to remain in the race, finishing in 5th place.
 In 1938, he was awarded the Louis Blériot medal by the Fédération Aéronautique Internationale (FAI).

 Also in 1937, Wittman designed and built "Buttercup".
 A high wing design built to outperform the Cubs, Chiefs, T-Crafts, and Luscombes of the day.
 Based on that aircraft, he built the Wittman Big X in 1945, and the popular Wittman Tailwind series of homebuilts.

 During World War II, his Wittman Flying Service was part of the Civilian Pilot Training Program, training pilots for the Army Air Corps.